kserve/kserve/README.md

 KFServing uses pod mutator or [mutating admission webhooks](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) to inject the storage initializer component of KFServing.
 By default all the pods in namespaces which are not labelled with `control-plane` label go through the pod mutator.
 This can cause problems and interfere with Kubernetes control panel when KFServing pod mutator webhook is not in ready state yet.

-For kubernetes 1.14 users we suggest enable following environment variable `ENABLE_WEBHOOK_NAMESPACE_SELECTOR` so that only pods in the namespaces which are labelled `serving.kubeflow.org/inferenceservice: enabled` go through the KFServing pod mutator.
+For Kubernetes 1.14 users we suggest enabling the following environment variable `ENABLE_WEBHOOK_NAMESPACE_SELECTOR` so that only pods in the namespaces which are labelled `serving.kubeflow.org/inferenceservice: enabled` go through the KFServing pod mutator.
 ```
 env: